Yash03Sharma/Resume-Job-Analyzer/README.md

 This project implements an automated system designed to evaluate the alignment between a candidate’s resume and a given job description.
-The solution leverages modern text-processing techniques and similarity analysis to deliver an objective match score, supporting better career decision-making and recruitment readiness.
+It leverages modern text-processing techniques and similarity analysis to generate an objective match score, enabling users to better understand their job readiness and improve career-oriented decision-making.
+The system focuses on accuracy, clarity, and practical usability, ensuring reliable performance across different types of resumes and job descriptions.

-Technology Stack:
-Python 3.x,
-NLTK for text preprocessing,
-Scikit-Learn for TF-IDF vectorization, PCA, and similarity modelling, NumPy & Pandas for structured data handling, and Jupyter Notebook for experimentation and analysis
+The project is developed using Python 3.x and incorporates NLTK for text preprocessing, Scikit-Learn for TF-IDF vectorization, PCA, and similarity modelling, along with NumPy and Pandas for efficient data handling.
+Jupyter Notebook is used as the primary environment for experimentation, analysis, and demonstration, supporting an organized and reproducible workflow throughout the project.

-Core Components:
-Preprocessing Pipeline: Tokenization, stop-word removal, lemmatization, and noise reduction.
-Feature Engineering: TF-IDF extraction combined with PCA to reduce dimensionality while preserving semantic structure.
-Similarity Computation: Cosine similarity used to quantify the match between resume content and job requirements.
-Evaluation Module: Generates alignment percentage and highlights key improvement areas.
-Documentation: Includes the complete project report and development notebook.
+The system includes a comprehensive preprocessing pipeline consisting of tokenization, stop-word removal, lemmatization, and noise reduction.
+Feature engineering is performed through TF-IDF extraction combined with PCA to maintain semantic meaning while reducing dimensionality.
+Cosine similarity is applied to accurately quantify the alignment between a resume and job requirements.
+The evaluation module provides a clear alignment score and highlights areas needing improvement.
+Complete documentation, including the project report and notebook, further supports understanding and replication.

-Overall, the project delivers a robust and transparent methodology for evaluating resume relevance, offering a scalable framework for further research and practical deployment and the system establishes a reliable baseline for automated document comparison, and its modular architecture ensures smooth integration of future enhancements such as deep learning–based embeddings.
+Overall, the project presents a robust and transparent methodology for assessing resume relevance and establishes a strong baseline for automated document comparison.
+Its modular architecture ensures smooth integration of advanced extensions, including future enhancements using deep learning–based embeddings, making the system scalable for broader research and practical deployment.